Patient Resources & Support

-Worship Services are offered periodically throughout the year, and Catholic Mass is celebrated at 11:00 am on Sunday mornings.
+Worship Services are offered periodically throughout the year.
 Eucharistic ministers bring communion to Catholic patients weekday evenings.
 Members of local synagogues offer Sabbath candle lightings and prayers with Jewish patients.
 Your own religious leaders are always welcome to visit you in the hospital.
 You may contact the Hospital's Chaplain at ext.
 2395.

 Social Work & Discharge Planning

 The Social Work Department offers professional counseling and discharge planning assistance to help patients and their families cope with emotional and social problems caused by illness and hospitalization.
 Our dedicated staff is available for consultation, information and referrals to the community.
 The social workers can also provide financial counseling with regard to health insurance concerns and entitlement programs such as Medicaid.
 If you or a member of your family would like assistance please contact, or have your nurse contact, the Social Work Department at ext.
 1041.

 Caregiver Support Program

 Over 45 million Americans are family caregivers, providing billions of hours of care each year for family members and friends.
 A caregiver is defined as a family member, partner, friend; essentially anyone who has assumed informal responsibility for helping an individual meet their daily living needs.
 Over time, caregivers are often stressed and exhausted as they juggle this important role along with other aspects of their lives.